Trump Supporters Lose Jobs and Businesses After Participation in Capitol Riot

 DALLAS (CN) — Several Dallas-area Trump supporters lost their jobs and reportedly closed their businesses late Saturday after images of them participating in the deadly, armed riot at the U.S. Capitol last week went viral.

+Retired Air Force Lieutenant Colonel Larry Rendell Brock Jr. was arrested Sunday in the suburb of Grapevine.
+He is charged in DC federal court with one count of knowingly entering or remaining in any restricted building or grounds without lawful authority and one count of violent entry and disorderly conduct on Capitol grounds.

-Retired Air Force Lieutenant Colonel Larry Rendall Brock Jr. was identified Friday in The New Yorker as the man who roamed the Senate floor holding zip-tie handcuffs while wearing green tactical gear and a helmet.
+Brock was identified Friday in The New Yorker as the man who roamed the Senate floor holding zip-tie handcuffs while wearing green tactical gear and a helmet.

 He was among several thousand people who forced their way past U.S. Capitol Police in order to stop the confirmation of Electoral College votes in favor of President-elect Joe Biden.
 Moments earlier, the rioters were instructed by President Donald Trump in a speech in front of the White House to go to the Capitol and encourage Republican lawmakers to oppose the confirmation.